cooperdk/YAPO-e-plus/README.md

 - YAPO e+ scrapes actor information from IMDB first (best biographies), then from TMDB (next best profiles and best profile pictures) and then from Freeones (best all-round information).
 If there's a photo in the system and it's taken from TMDB or added by the user, the system no longer downloads a new one, even if you force scrape to update the actor.
   This also ensures that your manually added photos won't be overwritten.
 A button will be added later, so you can delete the profile photo.

-- YAPO e+ hashes all scenes (don't worry, it's FAST!) and adds the hash checksum to the scenes table.
+- YAPO e+ hashes all scenes and adds the hash to the scenes table.
+This will make it easier and faster to discover scenes with TpDB, when they start supporting it.
   When requested in settings, it will perform a dupe check after confirmation, and delete all duplicates so only one copy remains.

 - A lot of uninteresting console log text has been silenced.